Short term tenancy agreement

 Three year tenancy agreement

-After the initial six months most tenants transfer onto a standard three year agreement.
+After the initial twelve months most tenants transfer onto a standard three year agreement.
 The key points of this are:

 The agreement is covered by the Landlord and Tenant Act (1954) which means the tenant has the automatic right to renew agreement at the end of the three years.